Charles Chong: Education

-Chong was educated at St. Michael's School and Saint Joseph's Institution before enrolling into University of California, San Diego where he studied orthopedic surgery.
+Chong was educated at St. Michael's School and Saint Joseph's Institution before enrolling into Sydney Technical College to study aircraft engineering.

 Political career

 Chong represented Sembawang Group Representation Constituency (GRC) in Yishun East from 1988 to 1991, Eunos GRC between 1991 and 1996 in Pasir Ris, Pasir Ris GRC in Elias from 1997 to 2001, Pasir Ris–Punggol GRC in Punggol Central from 2001 to 2011, Joo Chiat Single Member Constituency (SMC) from 2011 to 2015, and Punggol East SMC from 2015 to 2020.

 In the 2006 general elections, the PAP contested Pasir Ris–Punggol GRC against the Singapore Democratic Alliance.
 The PAP won with 68.70% of the votes in this GRC.
 In the 2001 general elections, the GRC was not contested and resulted in a walkover for Chong and his party in this GRC.

 Chong contested the Joo Chiat SMC in the 2011 general elections after its incumbent MP, Chan Soo Sen, retired from politics.
-He won 9,666 or 51.02% of the votes against Yee Jenn Jong from the Workers' Party.
+He won 9,666 or 51.02% of the votes against Yee Jenn Jong from the Workers' Party (WP).
 Chong was elected Deputy Speaker in the 12th Parliament.

-In the 2015 general elections, the PAP fielded Chong in the opposition-held Punggol East SMC and unseated the incumbent Lee Li Lian of the Workers' Party with 51.76% of the vote.
-His victory was brought into question by Workers' Party Png Eng Huat because Chong had made a wild accusation against the Punggol East Town Council of missing funds worth $22.5 million just two days before polling day, it left the Workers' Party unable to respond in time due to the Cooling-off day restrictions of the Election Department.